salvatoregiardina88/ruki/README.md

 ## Screenshots

-# Learn what you teach from Video and Audio Recording Right alongside your apps
+# Learn what you teach from Video and Audio Recording
 <div align="center"><img src="assets/screenshot-context.png" width="700" alt="Ruki next to a document" /></div>

 # Runs the task for you using your PC